 Exercise 3.5

 In this exercise, we will be looking at the location data model and how organizations connect to nursing units, ambulatory locations, rooms and beds.
 We are excluding facilities and buildings for simplicity.
 After this exercise, you will have a better understanding of how your organization is set up!
-We need five tables achieve our goal.
+We need five tables to achieve our goal.

 ORGANIZATION, LOCATION, NURSE_UNIT, ROOM, BED

-List the tables in a from clause and give each table an alias.
+List the tables in a FROM clause and give each table an alias.

 Study each table to determine your PLAN and JOIN clauses.
 Not all of the field names in this example will be the same.
 Remember - it's the data on the field that is important not the field name itself.